Max Scherzer: 2016: Second Cy Young Award and 20-strikeout game

-On May 11, 2016, Scherzer struck out 20 Detroit Tiger batters, his former team, to tie the record for strikeouts over nine innings in a single game, held by Roger Clemens (twice), Randy Johnson, and Kerry Wood.
+On May 11, 2016, Scherzer struck out 20 Detroit Tiger batters, to tie the record for strikeouts over nine innings in a single game, held by Roger Clemens (twice), Randy Johnson, and Kerry Wood.
 Scherzer became the first pitcher to strike out 20 batters in a regulation game in the 21st century.
 He accomplished the feat and earned the win in a matchup with former Nationals teammate Jordan Zimmermann; the final score was 3–2.
 Scherzer joined Johnson as the only pitchers to have performed both a 20 strikeout game and a no-hitter during their careers.
 Nine of the strikeouts ended on three-pitch at-bats.
 Of 119 total pitches discharged, 96 were for strikes; Scherzer did not deliver more than 16 in any inning.
 It was the first time in history that in any game of 125 or fewer pitches delivered, 96 or more were strikes.
 It was the third occasion that Tiger manager Brad Ausmus was on the losing side of a 20-strikeout game; the first two were as a player.
 It was also Scherzer's first career victory versus Detroit, positing him as the 17th hurler to earn a win against all 30 MLB teams.

-On July 8, 2016, Scherzer was named to the National League squad at the All-Star Game in San Diego as roster replacement for teammate Stephen Strasburg, who was recently activated from the DL.
+On July 8, 2016, Scherzer was named to the National League squad at the All-Star Game in San Diego as a roster replacement for teammate Stephen Strasburg, who was recently activated from the DL.
 Scherzer performed in relief in the sixth inning, allowing no baserunners.
 His batting achievements for the season included a career-best 12 RBI, which ranked second among major league pitchers to Adam Wainwright with 18.

 Scherzer was named the National League Cy Young Award winner on November 16, 2016, winning his second Cy Young Award on the strength of a 20–7 record, 2.96 ERA, MLB-leading 284 strikeouts, and an MLB-leading 0.968 WHIP.
 He became just the sixth pitcher in Major League Baseball history to win the award in both the American and the National Leagues.
 He won two of the 2016 Esurance MLB/This Year in Baseball Awards: for Best Pitcher, and his 20-strikeout game won for Best Performance.